-This chapter outlines how to customize Narrator to best meet your needs, including changing how Narrator starts, how much feedback you hear when typing, whether the audio from other apps is decreased when Narrator is running, and changing Narrator commands to keyboard shortcuts of your choice.
-The chapter also provides details about how to use third-party text-to-speech (TTS) software to add more voices to Narrator.
+This chapter outlines how to customize Narrator so it works best for you, including changing how Narrator starts, how much feedback you hear when typing, whether the audio from other apps is decreased when Narrator is running, and changing Narrator commands to keyboard shortcuts of your choice.
+This chapter also provides details about how to use third-party text-to-speech (TTS) software to add more voices to Narrator.

 - Turn on the shortcut to launch Narrator.
 Start and stop Narrator using the Windows logo key + Ctrl + Enter on a keyboard, or the Windows button + Volume up button on a touch device.

 - Hear characters as you type.
 Characters are announced immediately after you type them.
-This setting can be toggled by pressing Caps lock + F12.
+This setting can also be toggled by pressing Narrator + 2.

 - Hear words you type.
 Typed words are announced immediately after you type them.

-- Play audio cues.
+- Hear audio cues.
 Narrator plays a sound when you do things like perform a Narrator command or when suggestions are available.

-- Read UI hints.
-Narrator announces how to interact with items.
+- Hear interaction hints.
+Narrator announces how to interact with controls like buttons.

 - Activate keys on the touch keyboard when you lift your finger.
 Characters are entered as soon as you lift your finger off the touch keyboard.

 Customize a Narrator keyboard shortcut